 Emergency medical technicians (EMTs) are the first responders to emergencies, accidents, and trauma sites.
-According to the Bureau of Labor Statistics (BLS, www.bls.gov), EMTs and paramedics provide basic and advanced medical care, depending on their individual training, to injured, ill, or traumatized individuals, meeting their health needs to sustain life in transport to a medical facility.
+According to the U.S. Bureau of Labor Statistics (BLS), EMTs and paramedics provide basic or advanced medical care, depending on their individual training, to injured, ill, or traumatized individuals, meeting their health needs to sustain life in transport to a medical facility.
 Often, EMTs and paramedics work in conjunction with police officers and/or firefighters to take care of people involved in accidents, shootings, or other emergency events.

 Education and Essential Skills

 There are three levels of EMT certification: basic, intermediate, and paramedic.
 The lowest level of EMT certification, EMT - Basic, requires that students complete approximately 100 hours of classroom instruction and 15-30 hours of supervised clinical training.
 Many schools that offer these programs have flexible scheduling, such as evening and weekend courses.
-As an EMT trainee, you'll work alongside EMTs in ambulances and in hospitals.
 In an EMT training program, you'll learn:

 - Basic cardiopulmonary resuscitation (CPR)